pfled/peak-visualization/Documentation/Deployment.md

 - To deploy the infrastructure to AWS run ```cdk deploy``` as there is only one "stack" in the cdk project currently.

+- The console will output the base url of the API that is created using the ApiGateway service.